In order to utilize the services provided by CHPC, you need to have for an account

-UPDATE - Getting accounts for a class that needs access to CHPC resources: To set up accounts for class use of CHPC, please make a request via firstname.lastname@example.org.
-Include the class name (i.e., CHEM 4500, the instructor's name, approximate number of students, and date by which accounts are needed.
+UPDATE - Getting accounts for a class that needs access to CHPC resources: To set up accounts for class use of CHPC, please make a request via email@example.com.
+Include the class name (i.e., CHEM 4500), the instructor's name, approximate number of students, and date by which accounts are needed.
 CHPC will then set up a class account with the instructor as the CHPC PI, and provide the instructor with a token to provide to members of the class.
-The students will use the token to request a CHPC account as part of the class at the Student Account Application form.
+The students will use the token to request a CHPC account as part of the class at the a special account application web link that is sent along with the token to the class instructor.
 The token will work for students new to CHPC as well as students who have an existing CHPC account.
 See the article on "New CHPC Class Account Provisioning" in the Summer 2020 CHPC Newsletter for additional details.

 Getting an account